Written by Michelle Murphy

 - Record your objective reasons for design decisions of both discarded and current designs throughout the process, then bring them up in design reviews.

 - Reference ISO/HE75 guidelines in reports and reviews.
-This can help get stakeholder’s onboard with the new design.
+This can help get the stakeholder’s onboard with the new design.

 09 — Track Changes